 In ServiceNav, we have implemented several solutions to limit false positives and allow teams to focus on true positives:

-- Configurable thresholds for each service
+- Customizable thresholds on each service

 - Additional controls for each equipment and service

 - A report to target the items that trigger the most alerts